tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 4. Request access to Tumeryk:
    - Sign up at https://tumeryk.com/sign-up to create your user ID and password.

 ## UI vs. API Client

-- **UI**: The Tumeryk Proxy UI offers a limited UI interface with integrated logging and configuration management for demo purposes.
+- **UI**: The Tumeryk Proxy UI offers a limited interface with integrated logging and configuration management for demo purposes.
+It requires a `JWT_SECRET_KEY` stored in the environment.

    Run the application via:
    ```bash
    uvicorn main:app --reload
    ```
+   The UI handles authentication with JWT tokens, stored in environment variables like `JWT_SECRET_KEY`.
+This is not required for API client usage.

 - **API Client**: The `ApiClient` class provides direct, programmatic interaction with Tumeryk services.
 While it doesn’t include built-in logging, it allows granular control over API requests and is easily extensible.
-The way to use is demonstrated below.

 ## Running Tumeryk Proxy API Client

 ### Overview
 The `ApiClient` class allows direct interaction with the Tumeryk Proxy API.

+You can use it to send messages to the LLM or Tumeryk Guard after authentication and configuration.

 ### Example Usage